Natural Ant Killers

-1. ID the Ant
+1. ID the ant

-2. Make Poison Easy to Reach
+2. Make poison easy to reach

-3. Don’t Squish Them
+3. Don’t squish them

-4. Erase Their Trails
+4. Erase their trails

 Ants leave a scented trail that other ants follow.
 Sweeping or mopping isn’t enough to eliminate the scent.
 Instead, mix one part vinegar with three parts water in a spray bottle, then spritz wherever you’ve seen ants.

-5. Remember Your Yard
+5. Remember your yard

-6. Eliminate Easy Entry
+6. Eliminate easy entry

 Trim back bushes, shrubs, and trees that brush against your siding or roof.
 These provide a bridge for ants to reach your home.
 Avoid stacking firewood next to the house.
 Don’t miss these warning signs your house is about to be infested.

-7. Hunt Down the Nest
+7. Hunt down the nest

 For some infestations—of carpenter ants, for instance—you must get rid of the nest.
-How to find it: Look for damp areas such as framing or flooring that’s soft and spongy (this could be the result of, say, a plumbing or roof leak).
+How to find it: Look for damp areas such as framing or flooring that is soft and spongy (this could be the result of, say, a plumbing or roof leak).
 Look in attics, bathrooms, and exterior walls.
 When you find the nest, spray it with an insecticide labeled for indoor use.